-This is the 17th in a series of planned boundary changes for the area known as "Dougherty Valley" (DV).
+This is the 18th and final planned boundary changes for the area known as "Dougherty Valley" (DV).
 The DV project is a large project being developed in phases through Contra Costa County.

 Annexation of the project area to the City of San Ramon is required pursuant to the Dougherty Valley Settlement Agreement (DVSA), which in 1994 was endorsed by the County, cities of Danville and San Ramon, Windemere Ranch Partners and Shapell Industries.
 Under the terms of the DVSA, the annexations are to occur following recordation of final subdivision maps.